 This program is open to all undergraduate engineering students at Iowa State University.
 This minor will provide students with a foundation of core biology and engineering concepts relevant to further study in biomedical engineering.
 In addition, students will receive an introduction to the application of engineering principles to biomedical problems from a multidisciplinary perspective as well as the applications within the majors of the participating departments.
-Minor requirements are as follows:
+See the Biomedical Engineering Minor Program webpage for complete details: